ballerina-platform/ballerina-distribution/examples/mysql-call-stored-procedures/mysql_call_stored_procedures.md

-# MySQL client - Call stored procedures
+# Database Access - Call stored procedures

 This BBE demonstrates how to use the MySQL client to execute a stored procedure.